sirbh/helsinki-city-bike/readme.md

  - More validations can be added to database.
  - Relations can be added to database.
  - Swagger can be added for  API management.
+ - API security can be added as at the moment anyone can access the API.